Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 This British turkey has a buttery baste for moist and tender meat.
 And it's sizeable enough that you'll have plenty left over for lunch on Boxing Day.

-For a variation on straightforward turkey, try this three-bird roast, complete with a pork, plum and sloe gin stuffing, and a streaky bacon lattice.
+For a variation on straightforward roast bird, try this three-game roast, complete with a pork, apple and calvados stuffing, wrapped in bacon.

-This hand-trimmed prime cut of beef fillet has been matured for 28 days.
+This hand-trimmed prime cut of beef fillet is served with garlic and chive butter.
 Chateaubriand is traditionally served roasted rare as an indulgent sharing dish.

 How to save on the best vegetarian Christmas dinner alternatives